Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--algorithms.md

 algorithms -- analysis -- big Og -- O(n!) = factorial
-algorithms -- analysis -- time vs space = big space can be inefficient (processor cache) antisymmetric
+algorithms -- analysis -- time vs space = big space can be inefficient (processor cache) antisymmetric approximation algorithms = efficient algorithms that find approximate solutions to optimization problems (in particular NP-hard problems) with provable guarantees on the distance of the returned solution to the optimal one https://en.wikipedia.org/wiki/Approximation_algorithm
 Best, Average and Worst Cases
 binary search: Lower bound, Upper bound, Questions where binary search is not the obvious choice bloom filter = space-efficient probabilistic data structure used to test whether a given element is a member of a set.
 Achieves this by using multiple hash functions to map elements to a bit array https://www.geeksforgeeks.org/bloom-filters-introduction-and-python-implementation/